ruplim/spring-integration/basic/SynchronousFileRead/ReadMe.txt

-This example  shows how spring integration can be used to read a file md-process when provided with a filename.
+This example  shows how spring integration can be used to read a file mid-process when provided with a filename.
 It shows the Sync File Read Capability.